navigation bar

 River Access Points

-Put in at Reynolds County Road 364 (Mill Creek) south of Lesterville at 0.0 miles; Take out at Reynolds County Highway K Bridge at about 14.3 miles.
+Put in at Reynolds County Road 364 (Mill Creek) south of Lesterville at 0.0 miles; MDC access off Mill Creek on river right at about 1.5 miles; Reynolds County Highway K Bridge on river left at about 14.3 miles; Highway CC access on river left at about 21.5 miles; Access on river left at about 22.8 miles; Happy Hollow access on river left at about 26.9 miles; learwater Dam access on river left at about 30.9 miles (Take out here or portage around dam to continue on the Lower Black River.)
 There are other access points at outfitter locations along this reach of the Black River.

 Campgrounds and accommodations

 Sam A. Baker State Park southeast of the Reynolds County Highway K Bridge offers excellent campsites with drinking water, restrooms, showers and other amenities.
+Primitive campig is available on river left or right at the Highway K bridge.
 There are several commercial campgrounds operating along the Black River.

 Liveries, outfitters and shuttle services